sybrew/the-seo-framework/readme.txt

 		* Thanks to the upgrade to PHP 5.4, the SEO bar can now count words with non-latin special characters.
 			* In their normal form of writing, it's not able to count han characters.
 		* TODO figure out why WPML's translated sitemap doesn't flush on save. (https://wordpress.org/support/topic/multi-language-sitemaps-not-updating/)
-		* TODO (regression???)
-When no tagline is set in the WordPress settings, the home page will no longer display "on Site name" for the description by default.
+		* When no tagline is set in the WordPress settings, the home page will no longer display "Untitled on Site name" for the description by default.
 		* Invalid settings' input are now checked before you can change tabs.
 This makes the saving buttons work as intended.
 			* TODO consider checking closed postboxes too.... we could add an on-publish listener that checks if our postboxes are closed, and open them if they contain invalid values.
 				* `jQuery( elem ).find( '.hndle, .handlediv' ).trigger( 'click.postboxes' );`